twinfoundation/vault/README.md

-# GTSC Vault
+# TWIN Vault

-This mono-repository contains the packages to use with Vaults in GTSC applications.
+This mono-repository contains the packages to use with Vaults in TWIN applications.

 ## Packages